jackw01/scanlight/big.md

 #### Valoi 360 Advancer adapter

 ![](<images/big_scanlight_valoi360_adapter.svg>)
 <small>All dimensions in millimeters.
-Mounting holes are sized for M4 socket head cap screws.</small>
+Four M4 screws are required, such as the screws included in Valoi kits for attaching the CS-LITE adapter to the Valoi 360 Advancer.</small>

 ### optical design